nbeirne/wiim-scenes/README.md

 ```

 The documented API commands are available [here](https://www.wiimhome.com/pdf/HTTP%20API%20for%20WiiM%20Mini.pdf).
-There is a full list of API commands in [http-api.txt](./http-api.txt)
+A full list of the undocumented API commands I found are in [http-api.txt](./http-api.txt)